mebeim/aoc/2019/README.md

 the end instead of `WALK`.

 This is trickier.
-While first we could just make sure that there was ground on the fourth cell and then blindlessly jump if there was any hole ahead, we now cannot do the same.
-We were assuming that a situation like this was not
+While first we could just make sure that there was ground on the fourth cell and then blindly jump if there was any hole ahead, we now cannot do the same, because a situation like the following is now possible:
-possible:

     @
     ##  ##   #
      ABCDEFGHI

-... but it sure is possible now, since we have the knowledge to be able to solve it.
-I know, this is more meta-puzzling than it should, figuring out constraints based on the expected solution, but bear with me.
+This time though, we have the knowledge to be able to solve this: the new 5 values will help us.
 To fix our solution (adapting it from part 1), we need to consider what happens exactly in the edge-case scenario above.

 We can jump if `A` is empty and `D` is ground, and we can also jump if `B` is empty and `D` is ground... what we *cannot* do though, is to jump if `C` is